Binayak Acharya College

 Binayak Acharya College is a college near Haradakhandi, in Berhampur, Odisha, India, affiliated to Berhampur University.

 It was founded in 1978 as an extension wing for Khallikote College, Brahmapur.
-It became an independent wing during the 1981-82 session.
+It became an independent wing during the 1981-82 academic session.

 In 1984, it was named after the 9th Chief Minister of Odisha Binayak Acharya.

 It offers 10+2 and +3 in Science, Commerce and Arts Streams.